Key Takeaways

 The researchers, led by Professor Paul Spagnuolo, demonstrated in the study how a compound called avocatin B, or AvoB, may inhibit processes that lead to obesity and diabetes.
 This fat molecule is present only in avocados.

-The research team placed mice on diets having high amounts of fats for a period of eight weeks.
+The research team placed mice on diets having high amounts of fats for eight weeks.
 They did this to induce weight gain and insulin resistance.

 Read Also: Diabetic Neuropathy: The Latest Facts